MohamedKari/blog.mkari.de/content/posts/cam-transform.md

 | openGL                         | world-to-camera              | no                                           |

 To summarize, one good approach is to first obtain the pose matrix (cam-to-world matrix) and then the extrinsics matrix (world-to-camera matrix), as follows:
-1) derive the rotation that maps each camera basis vectors to the directions provided by the world coordinate frame,
+1) derive the rotation that maps each camera basis vector to a direction provided by the world coordinate frame,
 2) derive the translation that moves the world origin onto the camera coordinate,
 3) then rotate and afterwards translate ($T' R' \times p$) to obtain the cam-to-world matrix,
-4) finally invert the whole thing to obtain world-to-cam matrix.
+4) finally, invert the whole thing to obtain the world-to-cam matrix.

 **Table: cam transform convention**